 Bake Eat Love

 Like the best recipes, Bake Eat Love is a family affair.
 “For a while,” Kristen, BEL’s founder, confesses, “I dreamed of opening a bakery.”
-However, her prior experience working in a cupcake shop and knowledge from her time business school told her this would be a significant risk.
+However, her prior experience working in a cupcake shop and knowledge from her time in business school told her this would be a significant risk.
 Still, baking was what she loved to do, and as a result, she found herself turning to the hobby while her husband Nick was deployed on a submarine.
 “It passed the time,” Kristen says, “and everyone loved my treats!”